ibm-cloud-docs/containers/cs_dedicated.md

 ### Adding worker nodes
 {: #add_workers_dedicated}

-With a {{site.data.keyword.Bluemix_dedicated_notm}}, you can create only [single zone clusters](/docs/containers?topic=containers-ha_clusters#single_zone).
+With an {{site.data.keyword.Bluemix_dedicated_notm}}, you can create only [single zone clusters](/docs/containers?topic=containers-ha_clusters#single_zone).
 By default, a single zone cluster is set up with a worker pool that is named `default`.
 The worker pool groups worker nodes with the same configuration, such as the machine type, that you defined during cluster creation.
 You can add more worker nodes to your cluster by [resizing an existing worker pool](/docs/containers?topic=containers-add_workers#resize_pool) or by [adding a new worker pool](/docs/containers?topic=containers-add_workers#add_pool).
 When you add a worker pool, you must add the available zone to the worker pool so that workers can deploy into the zone.
 However, you cannot add other zones to your worker pools.
 {: shortdesc}

 ### Using private and public image registries